hacklabto/HackLab-AHP/README.md

 5. If a committee was appointed to resolve a violation it will investigate and communicate their findings and recommendations to the Board in a timely fashion.

 ## Misuse of Anti-Harassment Policy
    _The Anti-Harassment Policy is a powerful and broad policy designed to protect individual rights, dignity, safety and security of person.
 Due to the wide reaching scope of the Policy and the open and diverse nature of the HackLab membership base, it is important to stress that peaceful resolution be reached in a civil manner befitting community standards.
 Abuse of process damages the community and does a disservice to those who have been legitimately wronged and harmed._
 1. The Policy must not be used as a means to censor or silence civil discourse and/or discussion so long as community standards are observed.
 2. Except under extraordinary circumstances to be determined by community standards, the goal of resulting remediation and disciplinary action should be focused on education, communication and understanding; notwithstanding gross violations of the Policy.
 3. Obvious abuse of this Policy in and of itself shall be considered harassment and thusly any member found to be abusing the Policy shall be deemed in violation of the Policy.
 Determination of Policy abuse shall be determined by Board or member committee consensus.

 ## Violation of the Anti-Harassment Policy
 1. An alleged violator of the Policy may have their membership and/or access to the Hacklab administratively suspended by the Board until such time as an investigation and/or remedy can be rendered.
-2. Members found in violation of this Policy can be subject to any number of disciplinary and/or remedial actions including but not limited to
+2. Members found in violation of this Policy can be subject to any number of disciplinary and/or remedial actions including but not limited to:
   1. Be required to write a formal apology to the victim(s) of the violation.
   2. A third-party mediator may be appointed at the Board’s discretion to resolve the dispute through arbitration.
   3. Be required to cease and desist all current and future communication and interaction with the victim(s) of the violation.